-The Swedish Yiddish Association continues this fall with its free online double lectures on topics ranging from Yiddish history, Yiddish literature, Yiddish language to the role of Yiddish culture in shaping Jewish identity, Yiddish speaking communities, music, theatre and much more.
+The Swedish Yiddish Association has during 2023 hosted five free online double lectures on topics ranging from Yiddish history, Yiddish literature, Yiddish language to the role of Yiddish culture in shaping Jewish identity, Yiddish speaking communities, music, theatre and much more.

-This series of lectures, which started online March 1, 2023, All lectures are free and held both in Yiddish and in English.
+This series of lectures in the form of Zoom webinars are free and held both in Yiddish and in English.
 All online lectures are delivered by experts in the field, including professors of Yiddish studies, linguists, and cultural historians.

 Our webinars during 2023

 - Webinar recording on YouTube of Professor Anna Sthernshis on the lecture topic ”Yiddish Glory, the lost songs of World War II” – Jewish Music Documenting Holocaust in Ukraine / Di yidishe khurbn lider fun Ukraine bemeshekh fun der tsveyter velt milkhome, December 4, 2023 Yiddish version English version

 - Webinar recording on YouTube of Professor Rebecca Margolis on the lecture topic ”New Yiddish film and television”, November 12, 2023 Yiddish Version English version